 The fundamental problem with consumer AI tools is that they're designed for general use, not healthcare.
 They lack medical terminology training, produce lower accuracy for clinical vocabulary, and don't integrate with electronic health record systems.

-The Benefits of AI Medical Dictation for UK Clinicians
+The Benefits of AI Medical Dictation for Clinicians

 The administrative burden of clinical documentation contributes significantly to physician burnout.
 Studies indicate that many clinicians spend more time on paperwork than on patient care, with evening and weekend documentation becoming routine.
 AI medical transcription directly addresses this problem by capturing clinical notes with minimal effort.